-As I was showing you over a month ago, I’m the very happy owner of the best of the best cookbooks around the world (as I’m considering them), among them being of course the cookbook of Katie Quinn Davies – What Katie Ate: Recipes and Other Bits and Pieces (US version).
+As I was showing you over a month ago, I’m the very happy owner of a few of the best of the best cookbooks around the world (as I’m considering them), among them, being of course the cookbook of Katie Quinn Davies – What Katie Ate: Recipes and Other Bits and Pieces (US version).
 I couldn’t wait!
-That’s sure!
-As always, I had it pre-ordered on Amazon and I had received at the same time with Small Plates and Sweet Treats of Aran Goyoaga.
-I was like a child – I had both in my hands and I didn’t knew which one to start open it and read it first.
+That’s for sure!
+As always, I had the book pre-ordered on Amazon and I received it at the same time with Small Plates and Sweet Treats of Aran Goyoaga.
+I was like a child when I received the books: I had both books in my hands and I didn’t knew which one to start opening and reading first.
 I was completely euphoric!

-As I dived into the book of Katie, I was completely amazed by the wonderful concept laid before my eyes, though a concept which required a titanic work of designing such a huge book.
+As I dived into Katie’s book, I was completely amazed with the wonderful design.
+Definitively, this book required a titanic work.
 Chapeau!
-I simply loved all the details: the old and unwound design of the pages, each page had its own style and the attention for details is breath taking; the different typography used to highlight each recipe is amazing!
-The photographs were spectacular as always and very much in the mood of the whole book: colors, hues, vintage touches.
-Also a very nice detail I appreciated a lot, is the book spine and the interior cover.
-The inside margins were designed to look as an very old book and all this very consistent and original design, it gives you almost the impression that the book smells old!!
+I simply love all its details: the old and unwound design of the pages, how each page has its own style and Katie’s attention for details is breathtaking; the different typography used to highlight each recipe is amazing!
+The photographs are spectacular as always, and give special rustic mood to the whole book: colors, hues, vintage touches.
+Also a very nice detail that I appreciated a lot was the book spine and the interior cover.
+The inside margins were designed to look as taken from a very old book and all this very consistent and original design, almost gives to the reader the impression that the book smells old!!
 Pure perfection!

-The book is intersperse with good advises and explanation on the recipes, a very nice introduction and tips in the kitchen.
-The photographs are gorgeous as always, and the recipes are easy to make and tasty.
-I started cooking immediately, and I went from the sticky chicken to the pizzas, salads, and sweets.
-The recipe I picked to show you today, I baked for my mother to bring her in Paris.
+The book is interspersed with good advises and explanation on the recipes, a very nice introduction and tips in the kitchen.
+The photographs are gorgeous as always, and the recipes are easy to make and very tasty.
+I immediately started cooking, trying the sticky chicken recipe, next were the pizzas, salads, and sweets.
+The recipe that I chose to show you today, is one that I prepared for my mother to bring her in Paris.
 She doesn’t have the opportunity to eat something baked by me so often, so I took this occasion to bring her something tasty and innovative as coming from Katie’s cookbook.
-They loved it!
-The muffins were soft and full of flavor from the strawberries, almonds and lemon zest.
+And she loved it!
+The muffins turned out soft and full of flavor from the strawberries, almonds and lemon zest.
 Actually, the lemon zest was quite refreshing and it added a distinct touch to the muffins.
 So, just give them a try, you will love them too!
-And don’t hesitate to buy Katie’s book as it is a really treasure, is something you want to show to your friends, to your family, to have it beautifully displayed on your coffee table!
+And don’t hesitate to buy Katie’s book as it is a realtreasure, is something you want to show to your friends, to your family, and to have it beautifully displayed on your coffee table!